 UWCD will continue to pump the Forebay consistent with its historical operations in the Forebay.
 That is, when Forebay levels are materially depressed and it appears that dry conditions will persist such that Forebay water levels may decline below UWCD's threshold low water level trigger, pumping of supplemental water such as RWPA may be reduced or suspended until UWCD determines the low water level conditions are or will be ameliorated.
 As with the M&I Supplemental Water program, UWCD will determine in April-May of each year the amount of RWPA that can be pumped in the following water year (October 1 to September 30) at the three extraction locations.
 This decision will be based on trends of groundwater elevations and other factors that could influence groundwater elevations, in consultation with FCGMA and the City of Oxnard.
-Of prime concern in this determination is whether RWPA pumping in the following year could lower groundwater elevations below those that correspond to 80,000 AF of available storage or 19 feet above sea level (measured as an average at two wells - Well Nos.
-02N22W12R01S and 02N22W22RO2S).
-However, if groundwater elevations drop further than expected during the year and threaten to go below the 80,000 AF depletion level or 19 feet above sea level, then mid water-year meeting(s) among parties will be held to determine whether the RWPA pumping schedule should be modified.
+Of prime concern in this determination is whether RWPA pumping in the following year could lower groundwater elevations below those that correspond to 80,000 AF of available storage.
+However, if groundwater elevations drop further than expected during the year and threaten to go below the 80,000 AF depletion level, then mid water-year meeting(s) among parties will be held to determine whether the RWPA pumping schedule should be modified.